vicramon/ember-tutorial/chapters/creating-the-rails-api.md

 Now that we have our model and serializer, we can create the API controller.

-First add the routes for the API controller:
+First we need routes for the API controller.
+Add them to the top of your Rails router:

 ```ruby
 # config/routes.rb